 Maintainer: Andrea Maiorano - andrea.maiorano@efsa.europa.eu

 License agreement: Creative Commons Attribution 4.0

+Cautionary note on the use of the tool: This tool allows the user to match climates in areas of known presence of a pest and climates in other parts of the world where the organism does not occur.
+The quality of the climate matching depends on the resolution of the source data, and it is user’s responsibility the correct use of the tool, interpretation of the results for instance by checking the consistency with observations and the organism biology and physiology.

 Introduction

-Climate suitability analysis is an important element to analyse the risk of potential establishment of a pest in an area under assessment.
-Different approaches exist.
+Climate suitability analysis is an important element to analyse the likelihood of potential establishment of a pest in an area.
+Different approaches exist (e.g. Species Distribution Models, and CLIMEX).
 One of them is based on the comparison between the climate in the known distribution of a pest and the ones in the area under pest risk assessment using climate classification maps like, e.g. the Köppen-Geiger classification.
-This methodology is widely used in the context of EFSA pest categorisations (e.g. EFSA Panel on Plant Health et al., 2021) where simplified and succinct analysis are needed.
-In fact, in the context of EFSA pest categorisations, due to time constraints, this approach has been commonly applied at the country level and then refined if necessary.
-However, it can also be used for more detailed assessments using pest observations at higher resolution (e.g. province or point level).
-SCAN-Clim is a tool designed to support climate suitability analysis based on climate classifications.
-This document describe the first prototype of the tool, developed in the R language.
+This methodology is widely used in the context of EFSA pest categorisations (in 2021 it was used in more than 30 Pest Categorisations) where simplified and succinct analysis are needed.
+In fact, in the context of EFSA pest categorisations, due to time constraints, this approach has been commonly applied at the country level (i.e. using pest observations at the country level and considering all climates in the same country) and then refined if necessary.
+However, it can also be used for more detailed assessments using pest observations at higher resolution (e.g. province, grid refence coordinates, or latitude/longitude).
+SCAN-Clim is a tool designed to support climate suitability analysis based on climate classifications, i.e. evidencing the occurrence of climates in a specific area.
+This document describes the first prototype of the tool, developed in the R language.

 Objectives